Bucky Hodges: New York Jets (second stint)

 On July 24, 2019, Hodges signed with the New York Jets, but was waived/injured on August 3.
 He was placed on injured reserve after clearing waivers on August 4.
 He was placed on the exempt/left squad list on September 3, 2019, and waived from the list on October 1.

 Hodges worked out for the Washington Redskins on November 12, 2019.

 He was selected by the Generals of The Spring League in their player selection draft on October 10, 2020.

 Edmonton Elks

-The Elks announced the signing of Hodges on January 26, 2022.
+The Edmonton Elks announced the signing of Hodges on January 26, 2022.
 Hodges was released by the Elks on May 12, 2022, before the start of training camp.